kafeenstra/ssbackup/README.md

 For the first two cases, the `$target_dir` is searched for the latest succesful backup, which is then used as reference timepoint.

-Customization is performed in the header of the script, where the following lines live:
+Customization is done in the config file, where the following lines live:
 ```
+target_host="user@hostname" # leave blank for local backup
 target_drive="/media/<user>/<user>_Backup"
 target_dir="$target_drive/Backupset2"
+log_dir="/var/log/sbackup" # leave blank for no local (non external drive) log copies

 include_dirs="/ /home"
 exclude_prune="/var /tmp"